Language Models (Mostly) Do Not Consider Emotion Triggers When Predicting Emotion: The EmoTrigger Dataset

-(2) \emph{CancerEmo}~\cite{sosea-caragea-2020-canceremo} is a dataset composed of sentences sampled from an online cancer survivors network.
+(2) \emph{CancerEmo}~\cite{sosea-caragea-2020-canceremo} consists of sentences sampled from an online cancer survivors network.
 This dataset is annotated with Plutchik's 8 basic emotions.

-(3) \emph{GoEmotions}~\cite{demszky-etal-2020-goemotions} is a general domain dataset that consists of sentences extracted from popular English subreddits, labeled for 27 emotion categories or Neutral.
+(3) \emph{GoEmotions}~\cite{demszky-etal-2020-goemotions} is a general domain dataset that consists of sentences extracted from popular English subreddits, labeled for 27 emotion categories or Neutral, which are mapped to the coarser Ekman's 6 emotions~\cite{ekman1992argument}.

-In order to balance the emotions in our dataset, we sample 20 samples per emotion from each constituent dataset.
+To balance the emotions in {\sc EmoTrigger}, we sample 20 examples per emotion from each constituent dataset.
 In total, we have 900 samples in our dataset, 160 each from HurricaneEmo and CancerEmo, and 580 samples from GoEmotions.
 We make sure our samples do not contain links or images, i.e., the text stands alone from other media.

 \paragraph{Annotation} Our annotation team consists of three linguistics undergraduates experienced with emotion-related text annotation tasks, who annotate the 900 instances (tweets or sentences) for emotion triggers.
 The annotation task is to find the emotion triggers for a given text and the gold label emotion.
-The annotators were paid according to standard rates at our university.
+The annotators were paid at \$15/hr.
 Our annotation instructions are listed in Appendix~\ref{ann_instr}.

 We report token-level inter-annotator agreement with Fleiss Kappa~\cite{fleiss1971measuring}, yielding an average of 0.91, indicating substantial to perfect agreement~\cite{artstein-poesio-2008-survey}.
 Table~\ref{tab:ann} shows the agreement between the annotators, per dataset.
 This is a positive indication that humans can reliably identify triggers of an emotion in short texts.
 Examples of {\sc EmoTrigger} are shown in Figure~\ref{fig:intro}.